 “Whatever it is — I can be a water boy and work my way into a scout team,” the former No. 1 pick told Sports Illustrated back in 2016.
 “It doesn’t matter.
 I’ll go play for free.”

-Russell ultimately gave up on his NFL comeback, but he’s not out of football.
+Russell ultimately gave up on his NFL quarterback comeback, but he’s not out of football.
 Since 2018, Russell has spent the last years as the quarterbacks coach at Williamson High School, his alma mater in Alabama.

-His professional career as an NFL player may have never panned out, but Alabama’s all-time passing yards leader is at least teaching the next generation of football talent the right way to play the game he loves.
+The former No. 1 draft pick’s professional career as an NFL player may have never panned out, but Alabama’s all-time passing yards leader is at least teaching the next generation of football talent the right way to play the game he loves.

 This post was originally published on July 27, 2019, but has been updated.